cmyprohub/ML-Image-Classifier-for-Skin-Cancer-Detection/README.md

 # ML-Image-Classifier-for-Skin-Cancer-Detection
-ML-Classifier for Skin Cancer Detection
+ML-Classifier for Skin Cancer Detection using R